algolia/magento/_src/m2-faq-support-misc.md

 ## Development Environment

-f you are not live, you can use the production index in development.
+If you are just beginning and not yet live, you can use the production index in development.

 If you are live and can't afford a testing index, I fear there is a problem with the business case.

 Anyway, adding an attribute to the index shouldn't affect other index users.

+We do not provide a sandbox...

+## Customizing in General

+## Common problems with customizing